-In my national consultative work I see that there is a real need for Public appointments to become more representative of the public as a whole, and I want to see more disabled people gaining positions on public bodies and advisory committees.
-Disabled people are 10% of our population and our spend is about £200bn per year, so can you afford to ignore or sideline disabled people in your organisations.
+In my national consultative work I see a real need for public appointments to become more representative of the public as a whole.
+I want to see more disabled people gaining positions on public bodies and advisory committees.
+Disabled people are 10% of the UK's population and our spend is about £200bn per year - so you can't afford to ignore or sideline disabled people in your organisations.

-Responsibility, and the credit, for this performance lies not just with government ministers and departments who do the appointing, it’s about all of us taking the bold step about looking at filling posts; those seeking board and trustee applicants, and those of us who are disabled in applying.
+The credit for this performance lies not just with the government ministers and departments responsible for appointing these positions; it’s about all of us taking the bold step to look at filling posts, those seeking board and trustee applicants, and those of us who are disabled in applying.

-The link between the desire for greater diversity and the outcomes is in many respects indirect and, in part, tenuous, simply because some decision makers just don’t get the value of disabled people; rather they see a potential cost inclusion problem.
+The link between the desire for greater diversity and the relevant outcomes is in many respects indirect and, in part, tenuous - simply because some decision makers just don’t get the value of disabled people; rather they see a potential cost inclusion problem.
 Yes there are good intentions, but the levers of decision-making that can produce increased diversity are widely and thinly spread.

 For candidates declaring a disability, the key is getting an interview.
 Overall, a paltry 8% of applicants declaring a disability were appointed, but the statistics themselves are patchy.
 Over 25% of all applicants either choose not to declare their disability status or it is unknown.

-So, how does this all fit with me and my aims, well, in my case after I gained a civilian MBE in the 1990/91 Gulf War ‘Ops Granby’ awards, I became visible and had a few good job offers, up to a senior post in aerospace and engine technology, but then I became disabled through a double spine fracture in an accident in 1997.
-I became unemployed and ‘invisible’, and went through a bad time, but then in 1999 I undertook a course at Coventry University gaining a BA First Class Honours in Political Communications in 2002.
+So, how does this all fit with me and my aims?
+Well, in my case after I gained a civilian MBE in the 1990/91 Gulf War ‘Ops Granby’ awards, I became visible and had a few good job offers - including up to a senior post in aerospace and engine technology - but I then became disabled through a double spine fracture in an accident in 1997.
+I became unemployed, ‘invisible’ and went through a bad time, but then in 1999 I undertook a course at Coventry University gaining a BA First Class Honours in Political Communications in 2002.

 To further my work, I am a member of various Disabled Peoples organisations and charities including being an Ambassador for Disability Rights UK, and by experience I believe that only by engaging with and including disabled people in planning and awareness can real positive inclusive outcomes for any organisation happen.